Heraclitus: Analytic

 Aristotle's arguments for the law of non-contradiction, which he saw as refuting the position started by Heraclitus, used to be considered authoritative, but have been in doubt ever since their criticism by Polish logician Jan Łukasiewicz, and the invention of many-valued and paraconsistent logics.

 Some philosophers such as Graham Priest and Jc Beall follow Heraclitus in advocating true contradictions or dialetheism, seeing it as the most natural response to the liar paradox.
 (Note: Priest agrees with Hegel's contradictory account of motion, based on Zeno of Elea's Paradox of the Arrow, which is arguably Heraclitus's account of flux.
 On this account of motion, to move is to be both here and not here.)
 Jc Beall, together with Greg Restall, is a pioneer of a widely discussed version of logical pluralism.

-Philosophy of Religion

-Beall argues for a contradictory account of Jesus Christ as both man and divine.
-The philosopher Peter Geach was inspired by Heraclitus's comments on the river to formulate his idea of relative identity, which he used to defend the coherence of the Trinity.
+In contemporary philosophy of religion, Beall argues for a contradictory account of Jesus Christ as both man and divine.
+The Catholic philosopher Peter Geach was inspired by Heraclitus's comments on the river to formulate his idea of relative identity, which he used to defend the coherence of the Trinity.

-Philosophy of Time

-Presentism is seen as a Heraclitean view.